Best Garmin watch 2025

 You get everything from running form analysis and heart rate variability (HRV) stress data to training load focus and dual-band GPS for the same accuracy and guidance as the Forerunner 965 (barring a few exceptions).
 With pre-run Training Readiness and post-run Training Effect on VO2 Max, you'll learn a lot about your running abilities and fitness level over time.

 As my Garmin Forerunner 265 review explains, this watch is essentially a Forerunner 255 Music with a better display and the Training Readiness metric added.
-If you don't need the AMOLED upgrade, the 255 will still give you dual-band GPS, training load (focus), daily run suggestions, and other perks for $100 less.
-And for $200 less, the Forerunner 165 is a great running watch too, just with fewer data points in the Connect app.
+If you don't need the AMOLED upgrade, the 255 will still give you dual-band GPS, training load (focus), daily run suggestions, and other perks for less.
+Pay even less and opt for the Forerunner 165, a great running watch too, just with fewer data points in the Connect app.
+If you can find the Garmin Forerunner 265 on sale, it's still a worthwhile option to consider.

 Attribute | Quick look | Score |